Science Co-ordinator – Mrs Hubbard

 The GREEN group are a group of children from Y2-Y6.
-This also includes members of staff, the school janitor and a school governor.
+They meet every Friday with Mrs Horne and Mrs Nearth.
 The group of children are passionate about the world around them and want to make our school and local area more eco-friendly.

 Campaigns and events that the green group run are: